 Thinking fast, I told her that hitting my head must have knocked me out for a second, but I knew I was lying.
 I could still taste the salt water on Gladys's lips.

 Gladys had lived next door me for ten years and had once been the typical, fresh faced neighbor girl.
-We spent many hours sitting in the rope swings that hung from the sturdy limb of a huge Eucalyptus tree in my parent's side yard.
+We spent many hours sitting in the two rope swings that hung from the sturdy limb of a huge Eucalyptus tree in my parent's side yard.
 We would sit there and talk from the time we got our homework done till her mom called her into dinner.
 The image of her opening the gate that separated our yards and turning back to wave goodbye is etched into my brain so deeply that if I ever dissolved down into nothingness, I figure that memory of her turning back and waving would be the very last part of me to go.

 During those days, I told her everything about me including the secrets that resided way down deep in the little caves in the earliest folds of my brain; things I had never even told my best friend Chuckie, and I told that fool everything.
 Well almost everything.

 One night, my mom and dad went and sat outside with her parents, and Gladys and I got to sit in the swings under a magical diamond covered sky.
 We were laughing about something when a large shooting star flew over the silver crescent of the new moon.
 We giggled and hooked pinkies and swore that we would always be friends.
-On the inside though, I didn't say the word friends.
+On the inside of my head though, I didn't say the word friends.

 Gladys moved across town the summer of our sixth grade year.
 It was the same year that us Southside kids had to travel across town to Emerson Junior High School.
 It was also the year that Chuckie drowned in his cousin's swimming pool on the Fourth of July; and the same year that Mom backed out over my dog Barker, the only critter I had ever loved.
 And it was also the same year that my Dad, Hank Miller, met Jesus coming out of poker room in back of the Hillbilly Heaven Barroom one foggy night about two A.M.